 Engines, performance and drive

-From the driver’s seat the Porsche Cayenne feels more like a sports car than an SUV – the low-slung driving position and high transmission tunnel are similar to that in the Panamera saloon.
-On the move the feeling continues, with impressive straight-line performance, even with the diesel, and lots of grip and composure through the bends.
+From the driver’s seat the Porsche Cayenne feels more like a sports car than an SUV – the low driving position and high transmission tunnel are similar to that in the Panamera saloon.
+On the move the feeling continues, where even the diesel offers impressive straight-line performance, and there's lots of grip and composure through the bends.

-Chunky C-pillars do affect visibility, but the Cayenne’s agility is superior to the BMW X5 and Mercedes ML and it's easier to manoeuvre.
-Body control is good especially on the optional air suspension and there’s plenty of grip, yet the Porsche is almost as relaxing and refined as the Range Rover Sport.
+The Cayenne’s agility is superior to the BMW X5 and Mercedes ML, and it's notably easier to manoeuvre.
+Body control is good, especially on the optional air suspension.
+And yet, despite all this, the Porsche is almost as relaxing and refined as the Range Rover Sport.

 Image 6 of 28

-Should you choose to take your Cayenne off-road, you'll be astounded at how capable it is. the hill-descent contol and locking differentials mean it's adept at crossing very harsh terrain, although the wading depth is beaten by Land Rover's rivals.
-You'll need the adaptive air suspension too, whicvh can raise the ride height for tricky sections.
-Even the flagship Turbo likes to splash about off-piste, but for us the pick of the range remains the Cayenne S Diesel - which uses an incredible sounding 4.2-litre V8 that is just as fast in-gear as the Turbo but much more economical than its petrol counterpart.
+Should you choose to take your Cayenne off the road, you'll be astounded at how capable it is.
+The hill-descent control and locking differentials (a method of increasing traction by controlling wheel rotation speed) mean the Cayenne is adept at crossing very harsh terrain, although the wading depth is beaten by Land Rover's rivals.
+You'll need the adaptive air suspension too, which can raise the ride height for tricky sections.
+Even the flagship Turbo likes to splash about off-piste, but for us the pick of the range remains the Cayenne S Diesel, which uses an incredible sounding 4.2-litre V8 that is just as fast in-gear as the Turbo but is much more economical than its petrol counterpart.

 MPG, CO2 and running costs